ELSeidel/GoSchoolBox-Coding-Challenge-Ellen-Seidel/README.md

 - Displays error when the user tries to calculate the result for a mathematically invalid input
 - Clear and delete buttons to improve user experience
 - Handles decimal arithmetic.
 Although it will run into the typical floating point troubles (since decimals cannot be exactly expressed using binary)
+- When the user clicks equals, a number (the "result") is displayed.
+If their next click is an operation, the operation is performed on the "result".
+Otherwise, the screen clears and the next click is displayed by iteself

 ### Testing